ASFHyP3/hyp3-isce2/README.md

 ### Earthdata Login

-For all workflows the user will need to provide their Earthdata login credentials to download input data.
+For all workflows the user will need to provide their Earthdata login credentials, and an ESA Copernicus Data Space Ecosystem (CDSE) to download input data.
-If you do not already have an account, you can sign up [here](https://urs.earthdata.nasa.gov/home).
+If you do not already have an Earthdata account, you can sign up [here](https://urs.earthdata.nasa.gov/home).
+If you do not already have an CDSE account, you can sign up [here](https://dataspace.copernicus.eu).
-Your credentials can either be passed to the workflows via environment variables (`EARTHDATA_USERNAME` and `EARTHDATA_PASSWORD`), or via your `.netrc` file.
+Your credentials can either be passed to the workflows via environment variables (`EARTHDATA_USERNAME`, `EARTHDATA_PASSWORD`, `ESA_USERNAME`, and `ESA_PASSWORD`), or via your `.netrc` file.
 If you haven't set up a `.netrc` file before, check out this [guide](https://harmony.earthdata.nasa.gov/docs#getting-started) to get started.

 ### Docker Container